RATHISHKUMAR07/rathishkumar_m/README.md

 ## About

-Welcome to my personal portfolio!
-This website showcases my skills, projects, and provides information about me.
-It serves as a digital resume and a platform to share my work with others.
+This repository contains the source code for my personal portfolio website.
+It showcases my skills, projects, experience, certification and provides information about me.
+The portfolio serves as a digital resume and a platform to share my work with others.

 ## Features